stephenmichaelf/stephenmichaelf.github.io/drafts/PublicSpeaking-OpenAI.md

 {"Timestamp":5.599999904632568,"WordsPerMinute":163.0}
 {"Timestamp":5.699999809265137,"WordsPerMinute":176.0}
 {"Timestamp":6.019999980926514,"WordsPerMinute":159.0}
-... (is this right? it shows more values, right?)
+...
 ```

 Each row is an object showing the timestamp of the end of the last word and the average WPM for the most recent 5 words.
 You can see the first four records are 0 since there is insufficient data to calculate the WPM.

-Overall this is fantastic!
-This isn't the exact audio from when I spoke but it does give us a great sense of how fast we are speaking throughout the clip.
+WHile this isn't the exact audio from when I spoke, it gives us a sense of how fast we are speaking at various perceived speeking speeds.

 # Visualizing the data